mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 > This one is only a mention of the idea with no strategies or sequences.
 I was provided this information by Joseph Briggs.

-On July 16 1981 in the Slovenian magazine Teleks (year 37, issue 28), the technique is described with some illustrations [8].
-The magazine article is written by Rok Sosič and Polona Sosič.
+In July 1981 in the Slovenian magazine Teleks, the technique is described with some illustrations [8].

 <ImageCollage
 images={[